Georgian wine: History

 From the 4th century AD, wine has gained further importance in Georgian culture due to the Christianisation of the country.
 According to tradition, Saint Nino, who preached Christianity in Kartli, bore a cross made from vine wood.
 For centuries, Georgians drank, and in some areas still drink, their wine from horns (called kantsi in Georgian) and skins from their herd animals.
-The horns were cleaned, boiled and polished, creating a unique and durable drinking vessel.
+The horns were cleaned, boiled, and polished, creating a unique and durable drinking vessel.

 During Soviet times wines produced in Georgia were very popular.
 In comparison with other Soviet wines from Moldavia and Crimea that were available on the Soviet market Georgian wines had been preferable for Soviets.
 In 1950, vineyards in Georgia occupied 143,000 acres, but by 1985 this had reached 316,000 acres due to an increase in demand.
 In 1985 wine production was 881,000 tons.
 During Mikhail Gorbachev's anti-alcohol campaign, many old Georgian vineyards were cut off.

 As of 2016, Georgia exported 64% of its wine to Russia.
 Georgian wine has been a contentious issue in the country's recent relationship with Russia.
 Political tensions with Russia have contributed to the 2006 Russian embargo of Georgian wine, with Russia claiming that Georgia produced counterfeit wine.
 This was the "official" reason given, but the instability of economic relations with Russia is well known, and Russia uses their economic power for political purposes.
 Counterfeiting problems stem from mislabelling by foreign producers and falsified “Georgian Wine” labels on wines produced outside of Georgia and imported into Russia under the auspices of being Georgian produced.
 Some winemakers in Georgia have also been known to import grapes and produce “falsified” Georgian Wine, leading then defense minister Irakli Okruashvili to note in 2006 that “[He thought] several wineries that are still producing fake wine in Gori should be closed”.
 The shipment of counterfeit wine has been primarily channeled through Russian managed customs checkpoints in the Russian occupied Georgian territories Abkhazia and South Ossetia, where no inspection and regulation occurs.

-Georgia is optimistic its recent Association Agreement with the European Union will expand its export markets and reduce the risk presented by any future unilateral embargoes by Russia.
+Georgia is optimistic that its recent Association Agreement with the European Union will expand its export markets and reduce the risk presented by any future unilateral embargoes by Russia.

 Viticulture in Georgia today

 Georgia ranks 2nd (in terms of volume) in grape production in the former Soviet Union behind Moldova.
 Its wines had a high reputation in the Soviet Union.
-Currently, the wine is produced by thousands of small farmers (using primarily traditional techniques of wine-making), as well as certain monasteries and modern wineries.
+Currently, the wine is produced by thousands of small farmers (using primarily traditional techniques of wine-making), as well as certain monasteries and modern wineries, In recent years, a growing number of boutique family wineries have emerged in regions such as Kakheti, Imereti, and Racha, blending ancient qvevri methods with modern marketing and tourism strategies.